vivekanand1101/pagure-importer/README.md

 3) The push command can be used to push a clone pagure ticket repo back to pagure.

     $ pgimport push foobar.git

+4) The mkconfig command will create a default config `.pgimport` file under the user $HOME directory.

+    $ pgimport mkconfig

 ### Migrate github issues to pagure